isc-projects/bind9/bin/rndc/rndc.rst

    avoids the need to examine the modification times of the zone files.

 ``recursing``
    This command dumps the list of queries ``named`` is currently recursing on, and the list of domains to which iterative queries are currently being sent.

-   The second list includes the number of fetches currently active for the given domain, and how many have been passed or dropped because of the ``fetches-per-zone`` option.
+   The first list includes all unique clients that are waiting for recursion to complete, including the query that is awaiting a response and the timestamp (seconds since the Unix epoch) of when named started processing this client query.

+   The second list comprises of domains for which there are active (or recently active) fetches in progress.
+It reports the number of active fetches for each domain and the number of queries that have been passed (allowed) or dropped (spilled) as a result of the ``fetches-per-zone`` limit.
+(Note: these counters are not cumulative over time; whenever the number of active fetches for a domain drops to zero, the counter for that domain is deleted, and the next time a fetch is sent to that domain, it is recreated with the counters set to zero).

 ``refresh`` *zone* [*class* [*view*]]
    This command schedules zone maintenance for the given zone.